 On this day in wine history

-15th November 1884: On this day, Europeans came together to discuss Africa.
+November 15, 1884: European leaders came together to discuss Africa.
 They divided resources and territories of the African continent.
 Upon entering the North African region, Europeans introduced new grape varieties and winemaking techniques, thus establishing the modern wine culture in the region.
-The French-influenced winemaking cultures across like Morocco, Algeria, and Tunisia.

 Want to read more?
 Try these books!

 Pellechia, Thomas, “We’re Talking About The Other African Wine World,” Forbes, (May 9, 2017) https://www.forbes.com/sites/thomaspellechia/2017/05/09/were-talking-about-the-other-african-wine-world/?sh=664a900376a6 [Accessed on 2nd March 2022].

 Aziz, M. B., Hasna NAIT M’Barek, Hicham Douieb, and Hassan Hajjaj, “Influence of Enological Treatments on Dissolved Oxygen Content of Moroccan Red Wine,” Int.
 J. Adv.
 Res 4 (2016) p.
 156-160.

 World Food and Wine web, “WINE IN AFRICA,” Wine in Africa (2005) https://www.worldfoodwine.com/wine-in-africa.
 [Accessed on 2nd March 2022].